emaralive/buddypress-activity-link-preview/readme.txt

 == Description ==

-It will allow you display link preivews inside the BuddyPress Activities.
-Activity Link Preview uses OG meta data to generate link preview and display nicely inside the activity after posting urls.
+Simply paste the link on your BuddyPress activity what's new area and check the link preview with og:image.
+The link will be converted into a beautiful link preview having an image, title, and description within.

 == Installation ==